A Carleman-based numerical method for quasilinear elliptic equations with over-determined boundary data and applications: Preliminaries

-for all $\x \in \partial \Omega$, $k \in [\underline k, \overline k].$ The knowledge of the function $c$ partly provides the internal structure of the domain $\Omega$.
+for all $\x \in \partial \Omega$, $k \in [\underline k, \overline k].$ \end{problem} The knowledge of the function $c$ partly provides the internal structure of the domain $\Omega$.
 In other words, solving the inverse scattering problem allows us to examine a domain from external measurements, which has applications in security, sonar imaging, geographical exploration, medical imaging, near-field optical microscopy, nano-optics, see, e.g., \cite{ColtonKress:2013} and references therein for more details.

-\begin{remark} In practice, measuring the wave field is expensive, and one does not measure both $f_1$ and $f_2$.
-Rather, one measures the wave $w(\x, k)$ for all $\x$ on a surface $S$ far away from $\Omega.$ We call the information of $w(\x, k)$ on $S \times [\underline k, \overline k]$ the far field.
-Then, we employ a technique, called ``data propagation" to compute the near field on $\partial \Omega \times [\underline k, \overline k]$.
-This data propagation is based on the angular spectrum representation, see, e.g., \cite[Chapter 2]{NovotnyHecht:cup2012} and \cite[Section 4.2.1]{LiemKlibanovLocAlekFiddyHui:jcp2017} for details in implementation.
-This technique allows us to compute the wave field in the region between the measurement surface $S$ and $\partial \Omega$ where $c = 1$.
-The knowledges of $f_1$ and $f_2$ follow. \end{remark}

 There have been many important methods to solve inverse scattering problems in the literature.
 Each method has its own advantages and disadvantages.
 A common drawback of the widely-used method based on optimization to solve inverse scattering problems is the need of a good initial guess of the true solution $c$.
-We recall from \cite{LeNguyen:preprint2021} a method to solve the above inverse scattering problem in which such a need is relaxed.
+We recall from \cite{LeNguyen:JSC2022} a method to solve the above inverse scattering problem in which such a need is relaxed.
 Denote by

 where $w_0(\x, k) = \frac{e^{\ik |\x - \x_0|}}{4\pi |\x - \x_0|}.$ Then, $z$ satisfies